Charles McGee (pilot): Family and early years

 Charles McGee was born in Cleveland, Ohio, on December 7, 1919, to Lewis Allen and Ruth Elizabeth (Lewis) McGee.
 His grandfather was formerly enslaved and his father served as an Army chaplain in World War I and during the Battle of the Bulge in the Second World War.
 Lewis was also at various times a teacher, social worker, African Methodist Episcopal minister (ultimately a Unitarian minister and one of the first African Americans as such), and later an activist during the civil rights movement of the 1950s and 1960s.
 The family frequently moved during Charles's childhood.
 He had two siblings, his older brother Lewis and younger sister Ruth.
 His mother died shortly after his sister was born.

 As a child, McGee was a member of the Boy Scouts of America and earned the Eagle Scout award on August 9, 1940.
 He later served in district and regional positions in the Boy Scouts.
 At the 2010 National Scout Jamboree, he was recognized with the Distinguished Eagle Scout Award.

 McGee met Salem Baptist Church member Frances Nelson (born 1921) in April 1942.
 They were married at her home by his father on October 17, 1942.
 They had three children: Charlene, Ronald, and Yvonne.
 Two days after their wedding, he was sworn in as an aviation cadet.
-Frances McGee passed away February 22, 1994, at the age of 73.
+Frances McGee died February 22, 1994, at the age of 73.
 They were married for over 51 years.